NFDI4DS/nslp2026/README.md

-# Natural Scientific Language Processing and Research Knowledge Graphs (NSLP 2025) repository
+# 3rd International Workshop on Natural Scientific Language Processing (NSLP 2026) website repository

-The repository contains all code for NSLP workshop 2025 website.
+The repository contains all code for NSLP workshop 2026 website.